Palermo

 • Capo Gallo: located to the north of the Gulf of Mondello, it is mostly a series of smooth rocks, perfect for sunbathing.
 It is part of a nature reserve and is immersed in an unspoiled landscape.
 Its green waters are ideal for diving enthusiasts.

 • Capaci: about 20 km from Palermo, this beach is characterized by a long coastline of golden sand.
-Its waters are always calm, transparent and shallow are ideal for children.
+Its waters are always calm, transparent and shallow, and are thus ideal for children.

 • Aciddara: located about 30 minutes from Palermo, it's a scenic place dominated by Mount Catalfano.
 It is accessible via a path and it is a perfect beach for those in search of tranquility and relaxation (also given the absence of services).
 It has fine sand and wonderful backdrops making it ideal for snorkeling.